Zunino, Heredia lead Mariners to 3-2 win over A's in 10 | WHIZ News

 TRAINER’S ROOM

-Mariners: OF-2B Dee Gordon was placed on the disabled list with a broken right big toe. .
-OF-DH Nelson Cruz was out of the lineup for a second straight game with a bruised elbow sustained when he was hit by a pitch Saturday against Detroit. .
-OF Mitch Haniger was pulled in the fifth, an inning after he was hit by a pitch from Cahill on his left arm.
-X-rays were negative.
+Mariners: OF-2B Dee Gordon was placed on the disabled list with a broken right big toe. … OF-DH Nelson Cruz was out of the lineup for a second straight game with a bruised elbow sustained when he was hit by a pitch Saturday against Detroit.

-Athletics: DH-OF Khris Davis had an MRI to determine the severity of a right groin strain he sustained in Toronto.
-The team was awaiting results. .
-OF Boog Powell, on the DL since April 7 with a right knee sprain, started a running program last week and is about two weeks from sliding and baserunning drills. .
-RHP Andrew Triggs (right arm nerve irritation) had an MRI that showed no structural damage, trainer Nick Paparesta said. .
-RHP Paul Blackburn threw 45 pitches during an extended spring training game in Arizona on Monday.
+Athletics: An MRI revealed DH-OF Khris Davis has a Grade 1 right groin strain.
+The team will decide Wednesday whether to put Davis on the DL. … OF Boog Powell, on the DL since April 7 with a right knee sprain, started a running program last week and is about two weeks from sliding and baserunning drills. … RHP Andrew Triggs (right arm nerve irritation) had an MRI that showed no structural damage, trainer Nick Paparesta said. … RHP Paul Blackburn threw 45 pitches during an extended spring training game in Arizona on Monday.
 Blackburn will pitch in another extended spring game Saturday.
-He could start a minor league rehab assignment next week. .
-RHP Liam Hendricks (right groin strain) threw his third bullpen.
-He’ll travel to Arizona to face live hitters in extended spring training on Friday ahead of a rehab assignment. .
-LHP Ryan Buchter played catch from 75 feet and could pitch off a mound next week, Paparesta said.
+He could start a minor league rehab assignment next week. … RHP Liam Hendricks (right groin strain) threw his third bullpen.
+He’ll travel to Arizona to face live hitters in extended spring training on Friday ahead of a rehab assignment. … LHP Ryan Buchter played catch from 75 feet and could pitch off a mound next week, Paparesta said.

 UP NEXT

-Mariners: LHP Marco Gonzalez (3-3, 4.66 ERA) pitched 5 2/3 innings of shutout ball in his last start but wasn’t involved in the decision in a 3-2 loss to the Tigers.
+Mariners: LHP Marco Gonzalez (3-3, 4.66 ERA) threw 5 2/3 innings of shutout ball in his last start but wasn’t involved in the decision in a 3-2 loss to the Tigers.

 Athletics: RHP Daniel Gossett (0-1, 11.05) will be recalled from Triple-A Nashville.
 He was 4-0 with a 1.63 ERA in seven outings (five starts) with Nashville.